OMNIPOTENT15/BlackjackProject/README.md

  - The Eclipse IDE was used to create this program.

 ## Lessons Learned
-- Object-oriented programming requires a UML and creating the framework early on and predicting the future is helpful
+- Object-oriented programming requires a UML and creating the framework early on and predicting future setbacks important.
 - Bug checks are critical to test for many unforeseen issues and many checks can prevent future issues.
 - Having a good design and writing it down sequentially can make the logic and flow of development easier in the future.